Practice Enhancement Research Coordinators (PERCs)

 She is passionate about equitable access to healthcare and excited to support ORPRN's research efforts that have meaningful impacts on Oregon's communities.
 Outside of work, Tiff enjoys traveling, running, and spending time with her two cats.

 Melinda started at ORPRN in 2007 as a practice facilitator (aka PERC) and became faculty in 2010 following the completion of her Ph.D. in Social-Developmental Psychology from the University of Vermont.
+In 2022 she stepped into the role of Interim Director.
 Before joining ORPRN she facilitated challenge course activities, managed her university’s outdoor program, and sailed around the world as a deckhand.

 She is energized by getting to work with partners in Oregon and around the world to improve health and health care delivery, build cross-sector collaborations to address upstream determinants of health, and to blend implementation science and improvement science.
 Her work also helps her stay engaged with rural parts of the state.
 To recharge, she enjoys outdoor activities and exploring new places, especially when they take her to places where there’s no access to technology.

 Ms. Goff is a health policy enthusiast with over 20 years of experience in the field.
 She has dedicated her career to cultivating leadership for large scale health systems and policy change through bringing together diverse partners- governments, academics, nonprofits and businesses.
 She has done this work at state and local government agencies; national and international nonprofit organizations; and as a private consultant.
 She brings experience in systems and policy change; cross-sector collaboration; community engagement; evidence-based practice; organizational development; and addressing the root causes of health and equity.